Enigmatisms/AdaPT/README.md

 | :------------------------------------: | :---------------------------------: |
 | ![ezgif-2-7af135f165](https://user-images.githubusercontent.com/126778364/226910459-ee6a3dbd-ad12-480d-a257-8dac1d038842.gif)|![ezgif-4-ab2bd63172](https://user-images.githubusercontent.com/126778364/226910971-3764eb68-9e29-41bd-894d-4a27e9dc49d7.gif)|

 [^foot]: 'Camera unwarped' means the transient profile shows the time when a position in the scene is *hit* by emitter ray.
 'Camera warped' means the transient profile shows the total time of a position being hit by the emitter ray which should finally transmits to the camera.
+Starting from v1.2.1, the support for mode `transient_lit` (camera unwarped) is temporarily lifted, since there are still some problem with this mode.
+Any attempt to using this mode will fall back to `transient_cam` (camera warped) mode.

 Here are the features I currently implemented and supports: